gilesncwilliams/data-analytics-power-bi-report299/README.md

 - Profit YTD = TOTALYTD([Total Profit], Orders[Order Date])

-In the Stores table, I need to create some additional columns for us in the visualisations in the report.
+In the Stores table, I needed to create some additional columns for some of the visualisations used in the report.
 A new Country column was created using the Switch function to apply the country name to each store based on its Country Code.
-And a new Geography columns was created by concatenating the text strings from the Country Region and new Country columns using the & operator.
+And a new Geography column was created by concatenating the text strings from the Country Region and new Country columns together using the & operator.

 Finally, a geography heirarchy was created for use in the map visualisation in the report.